 Because the iPad is essentially naked, you'll want to protect it with a case.
 Apple's Smart Cover costs $39, but you'll want something more durable if you give this tablet to a child.

-The upcoming $99 Logitech Rugged Combo 2 keyboard case will be plenty durable, but as of now, it will be available only through schools.
+The $99 Logitech Rugged Combo 2 keyboard case is plenty durable, but it's only through schools.
 Unfortunately, this iPad doesn't work with Apple's Smart Keyboard, as the slate lacks the necessary connector.
 So, if you want to add your own keyboard, you'll have to go the Bluetooth route.
 Logitech sells a Slim Folio keyboard case for $99.

 The 9.7-inch display on the iPad packs 2048 x 1536 pixels, so it's plenty sharp for watching movies, playing games and working on reports.
 It's also bright and colorful; as I watched the trailer for Avengers: Infinity War on this panel, I could make out individual wisps of the Scarlet Witch's red hair dappled in sunlight, and the details of her leather jacket didn't get lost in the shadows.